-General and administrative expenses consist of personnel costs, facility expenses, expenses for outside professional services, including legal, audit and accounting services.
+General and administrative expenses consist of personnel costs, facility expenses, expenses for outside professional services, including legal, audit and accounting services, commercial-readiness expenses, and royalty and milestone expenses.
 Personnel costs consist of salaries, benefits and stock-based compensation.
 Facility expenses consist of rent and other related costs.
+Commercial-readiness expenses consist of consultant and advisor costs.
+Royalty and milestone expenses consist of payments we owe under our in-license agreements.